Server (NestJS app)

 npm install @nestjs-rpc/client axios

-Create a router with @Router() and expose methods with @Route().
+Create router classes with @Router() and mark methods with @Route().

 @Router()